 For example, customer success KPIs can help you understand the consumer behavior during complaint resolutions to refine your support processes.

-Here are the top KPIs every customer success team should measure:
+Here are the top customer success team KPIs ever CS team should measure:

 Churned customers are the ones that no longer use your product.
 Knowing the churn rate can help you explore the reasons why users halt consuming your offering.